westerndigitalcorporation/zonedstorage.io/docs/introduction/smr.md

 ### ATA Standard: ZAC

-The INCITS Technical Committee T13 is responsible for all interface standards relating to the popular AT Attachment (ATA) storage interface used with many disk drive today.
-The Zoned Device ATA Command Set (ZAC) is the published approved standard specifying the command set that host systems use to access storage devices that implement the Host Aware Zones feature set or the Host Managed Zones feature set.
-This standard is an extension to the ATA implementation standards described in AT Attachment - 8 ATA/ATAPI Architecture Model (ATA8-AAM) and provides a common command set for systems manufacturers, system integrators, software suppliers, and suppliers of storage devices that provide one of the zones feature sets.
+The Zoned Device ATA Command Set (ZAC) is the standard that specifies the command set that host systems use to access storage devices that implement either the "Host-Aware Zones" feature set or the "Host-Managed Zones" feature set.
+The INCITS Technical Committee T13 is responsible for all interface standards that relate to the popular AT Attachment (ATA) storage interface, which is used with many disk drives.
+The Zoned Device ATA Command Set standard is an extension to the ATA implementation standards that are described in "AT Attachment - 8 ATA/ATAPI Architecture Model (ATA8-AAM)", and it provides a common command set for systems manufacturers, system integrators, software suppliers, and suppliers of storage devices that provide one of the zone-feature sets.

+#### Acquiring the ATA ZAC Standard

 The Zoned Device ATA Command Set specifications document is published as <a href="https://standards.incits.org/apps/group_public/project/details.php?project_id=403"